folkertdev/rust-rfcs/text/0000-labeled-match.md

 }
 ```

 While this is a natural way to express a state machine, it is well-known that when translated to machine code in a straightforward way, this approach is inefficient on modern CPUs: the match is an unpredictable branch, causing many branch misses.
 Reducing the number of branch misses is crucial for good performance on modern hardware.
-A proof of concept implementation shows considerable performance gains versus current recommended workarounds in real-world scenarios:
+A proof of concept implementation of labeled match shows considerable performance gains versus current recommended workarounds in real-world scenarios:

 ```
 Benchmark 2 (77 runs): target/release/examples/blogpost-uncompress rs-chunked 4 silesia-small.tar.gz